LineageOS/contributors-cloud-generator/README.md

 If you make changes in `source/`, this will need to be re-built

+If you have a local mirror of all the LineageOS code repositories, then you can reduce the processing time and additional storage space required to build the cloud by telling the tool where your repository exists; otherwise, it will download hundreds of GB of data.
+Reference your local mirror by doing the following:

+    export MIRROR_ROOT=/path/to/mirror

 To generate the code, open a linux console and type:

     ./generate_wordcloud.sh

-This will fetch all LineageOS repos (around 110Gb), parse the commits logs, mix the data and generate a cloud.zip in the output folder.
+This will parse the commit logs in all the LineageOS repos, downloading as required, mix the data and generate a cloud.zip in the output folder.
 This will take look long time the first time.

 The file resources/well-known-accounts.txt allows merging multiple Gerrit accounts into a single cloud entry.
 The format of this file